boo62/biotrack/README.rst

   python setup.py sdist

-and then copy the tar.gz produced inside the dist/ to a new location and follow the below instructions for a normal install.
+and then copy the tar.gz produced inside the dist/ to a new location and follow the below instructions for a normal installation.

 Uncompress the tar.gz file and cd inside it.